A Roommate Agreement is a contract between tenants living in the same home that outlines shared expenses and house rules.

 Step 13 – Fill in Guests and Parties Details

 19. Guests and Parties.
 Specify whether or not you want to restrict each roommate to one overnight guest at a time unless all other roommates agree.
-Also, you can choose the maximum number of nights per week a guest may stay without permission from all other roommates.
-Specify the number of guests allowed at a party before a roommate needs to get approval from the other roommates.
+Also, you can choose the maximum number of nights a guest may stay per week without permission from all other roommates.
+Specify the number of guests allowed at a party before a roommate needs approval from the other roommates.

 Step 14 – Address Mediation